hku-mars/BALM/README.md

 ## Efficient and Consistent Bundle Adjustment on Lidar Point Clouds

 **BALM 2.0** is a basic and simple system to use bundle adjustment (BA) in lidar mapping.
 It includes three experiments in the paper.
-We try to keep the code as concise as possible, to avoid confuse the readers.
-It is notable that this package do not include the application experiments, which will be open-sourced in other projects.
+We try to keep the code as concise as possible, to avoid confusing the readers.
+It is notable that this package does not include the application experiments, which will be open-sourced in other projects.
 The paper  is available on Arxiv and more experiments details can be found in the [video](https://youtu.be/MDrIAyhQ-9E).

 <div align="center">
     <img src="./pic/formulation.png" width = 50% >